LLMA-dot/Get-Clue/IAM/Certifications/CIAM_Certified_Identity_&_Access_Manager/readme.md

-# Certified Identity & Access Manager Training
+# Certified Identity & Access Manager
 ## Certification Overview

 The Certified Identity and Access Manager (CIAM)® certification is a registered and vendor-neutral IAM certification which is recognized globally as the Gold Standard certification of the identity and access management industry.
 The program offers comprehensive training with online study materials, video course, and exam to certify candidates and improve their career advancement opportunities in the fastest growing segment of cybersecurity.